- 1 WHAT IS HYPERHIDROSIS?

 - Does severe axillary perspiration go away?

-HOW DO BOTULINUM TOXIN INJECTIONS WORK FOR SWEAT REDUCTION?
+HOW DO BOTOX INJECTIONS WORK FOR SWEAT REDUCTION?

 WHY IS BOTOX SO POPULAR TO TREAT HYPERHIDROSIS?